 To our knowledge there is no competing business valuation group or association with such a robust methodology or system in place to value intangible assets necessary to produce a fair market value business valuation in Canada or the world that meets or exceeds the 41 points described in the Canada Revenue Agency Policy Statement On Business Equity Valuations.

 A good example is a person who acted as a painting contractor painting houses in the summer while working their way through college; followed by a 3 year partnership with a college friend in an internet based dog walking service that was not going anywhere and was sold for small money.
 This followed by a 15 year successful flower delivery service that grew rapidly and was sold at a handsome profit.

 The person who took over and ran for 18 years, the family business consisting of owning and renting parking space downtown; would not qualify.

 Even if someone had a business degree from Queens, I would need to see a few years of relevant business owner operator experience on their resume before I would try to train them in the 25 Factors Affecting Business Valuation methodology.

 Who has the experience and training?

-To our knowledge there is no business valuation group or association with a robust methodology or system in place to value intagible assets and produce a fair market value business valuation in Canada that can compete with Eric Jordan's gold standard: By their own admission this would include most if not all of those working with the International Valuation Standards Council (IVSC) where many distinguished intellectuals from Canada sit, and where the largest business valuation group in Canada is a leading member.
+To our knowledge there is no business valuation group or association with a robust methodology or system in place to value intangible assets and produce a fair market value business valuation in Canada that can compete with Eric Jordan's gold standard: By their own admission this would include most if not all of those working with the International Valuation Standards Council (IVSC) where many distinguished intellectuals from Canada sit, and where the largest business valuation group in Canada is a leading member.
 They have recognized their serious deficiency in understanding intangible assets across the industry.
 They sent an email December 1, 2021.
-With the title: Time to Start Getting Tangible About Intagibles
+With the title: Time to Start Getting Tangible About Intangibles

 HAVE CLIENTS AND COURTS BEEN MISLEAD?